MaelLefeuvre/grups-rs/README.md

 ### The `from-yaml` module: Re-running `grups-rs` using `.yaml` configuration files

-When executing the `pedigree-sims` or `pwd-from-stdin` modules, GRUPS will automatically serialize your command line arguments and generate a timestamped [`.yaml`](#yaml-file) configuration file containing every provided argument for the given run.
+When executing the `pedigree-sims` or `pwd-from-stdin` modules, GRUPS-rs will automatically serialize your command line arguments and generate a timestamped [`.yaml`](#yaml-file) configuration file containing every provided argument for the given run.

 This file will be located at the root of your output directory (which can be specified using [`--output-dir`](#o--output-dir)).

-To relaunch grups using the exact same configuration, simply run grups using the `from-yaml` module, and provide the path to the desired [`.yaml`](#yaml-file) file
+To relaunch `grups-rs` using the exact same configuration, simply run `grups-rs` using the `from-yaml` module, and provide the path to the desired [`.yaml`](#yaml-file) file

 ```bash
 grups-rs from-yaml ./grups-output/2022-06-13T162822-pedigree-sims.yaml